bassmonkey620/Machine-Lab/finalProject/README.md

 ### Hanging Frame ###

 I finished the hanging frame today, adding L-brackets and eyebolts for the top.
+These will have wire rope threaded through them.
+Three eyebolts reduces the risk of tipping the climber-movement mechanism.

 ![3D Modeled Frame](https://github.com/bassmonkey620/Machine-Lab/blob/master/finalProject/referenceMedia/200504_hangingFrame.JPG)